abhat09/abhat09/README.md

 # Hi, I'm Anusha! 👋

-🎓 **M.S. in Applied Data Science student** at the University of Chicago
-🎓 **B.S. in Statistics & Machine Learning** with a **minor in Biological Sciences** from Carnegie Mellon University (Class of 2024)
+🎓 **M.S. in Applied Data Science student** at the University of Chicago (expected graduation Dec.
+2025) 🎓 **B.S. in Statistics & Machine Learning** with a **minor in Biological Sciences** from Carnegie Mellon University (Class of 2024)

 ---